 Not only do the best propane heaters add exceptional warmth to your house, but they also cost much less to run than electric heaters to deliver that heat.

-But, there are many options to choose from, and finding the best indoor propane heaters for your needs can be tough.
+But there are many options to choose from for homes, and finding the best indoor propane heaters for your needs can be tough.

 Disclosure: Home Air Guides is reader-supported.
 As an Amazon associate and affiliate for independent brands, we earn from qualifying purchases made through the links on our site.
 Learn more.